MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-1-General-Regulations-Under-Commodity-Exchange-Act/subjectgroup-ECFR893b3e8e94c8047-Definitions/section-1.3.md

 (ii) Include disciplinary sanctions other than the exclusion of participants from trading.

-(lll) *Person.* This term includes individuals, associations, partnerships, corporations, and trusts.
+*Person.* This term includes individuals, associations, partnerships, corporations, and trusts.

-(mmm) *Premium.* This term means the amount agreed upon between the purchaser and seller, or their agents, for the purchase or sale of a commodity option.
+*Premium.* This term means the amount agreed upon between the purchaser and seller, or their agents, for the purchase or sale of a commodity option.

-(nnn) *Proprietary account.* This term means a commodity futures, commodity option, or swap trading account carried on the books and records of an individual, a partnership, corporation or other type of association:
+*Proprietary account.* This term means a commodity futures, commodity option, or swap trading account carried on the books and records of an individual, a partnership, corporation or other type of association:

 (1) For one of the following persons, or